JuliaLang/julia/CONTRIBUTING.md

 * Keep Julia current
   <p>
   Julia is a fast-moving target, and many details of the language are still settling out.
-Keeping your repository up to date and rebasing your work in progress requently
+Keeping your repository up to date and rebasing your work in progress frequently
   </p>

 * Relax

-## submitting your contributions
+## Submitting your contributions

-The Julia team uses the [GitHub issue tracker](https://github.com/JuliaLang/julia/issues) for accepting pull requests.
-Note that by contributing, you are agreeing to release your code under the [MIT License](https://github.com/JuliaLang/julia/tree/master/LICENSE.md).
+The Julia team uses [GitHub issues](https://github.com/JuliaLang/julia/issues) to track and discuss problems, feature requests, and pull requests.
+By contributing code to Julia, you are agreeing to release it under the [MIT License](https://github.com/JuliaLang/julia/tree/master/LICENSE.md).

-You can make pull requests for incomplete features to get code review.
-Please prefix your pull request title with "RFC:" to indicate that the work is incomplete so it doesn't accidentally get pulled early.
+You can make pull requests for incomplete features to get code review, in which case we have a convention of prefixing the pull request title with "RFC:" to indicate that the work is incomplete so it doesn't accidentally get merged into the master branch before it's baked.

-Before submitting, please make sure that all tests pass by running `make testall`.
+Before submitting, make sure that all tests pass by running `make testall`.
 Even better, add your own tests for your change or feature to the test files in `tests/`.
-If your contribution includes changes to Makefiles or external dependencies, make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent.
+If your contribution includes changes to Makefiles or external dependencies, do make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent.

-## getting help
+## Getting help

-While getting familiar with Julia, and when using unfamiliar aspects of the language, the first recourse is to take advantage of the [docs](http://docs.julialang.org/en/latest/).
-When [searching the docs](http://docs.julialang.org/en/latest/search/), if you use a script blocker then you must unblock the page.
-The [source code](https://github.com/JuliaLang/julia) is an excellent source of examples.
-Use the [dev list](https://groups.google.com/forum/?fromgroups#!forum/julia-dev) as a resource whenever you are stumped or curious or in need of other feedback.
-It is always a good idea to search the dev list before posting -- there is already guidance helpful for common questions.
+While getting familiar with Julia, and using unfamiliar aspects of the language, remember to check out the [docs](http://docs.julialang.org/en/latest/).
+The docs are [searchable](http://docs.julialang.org/en/latest/search/), but if you use a script blocker then you'll have to unblock that page.
+The [source code](https://github.com/JuliaLang/julia) is an excellent source of examples and, of course, always the most definitive resource on how things work.
+If you're still stumped, post something on [the dev list](https://groups.google.com/forum/?fromgroups#!forum/julia-dev), but it won't hurt to search first to see if there's already a discussion about what you're stuck on.

-# resources
+# Resources

 * Julia
   - [Julia](http://julialang.org)